 By adhering to established brand standards, franchisees are aligning themselves with the values of the brand.
 From the customer's perspective, brand values are uniquely tied to the customer experience.
 Customers expect the brand to look and feel the same from one location to the next.
 The world's most successful multi-location brands leverage the power of standardization to reinforce those brand promises throughout all print and digital marketing material and across all franchised locations.

-What's a stake?
+What's at stake?
 Brands that fail to deliver a standardized and consistent customer experience risk losing valuable brand equity.
 When executing local marketing, print and digital marketing templates empower local marketing affiliates to reinforce and build that brand equity while simultaneously complying with the brand's visual guidelines.

-With a brand templating software, asset creation and ownership have never been easier.
+With a brand templating software, asset creation, and ownership have never been easier.
 Adopting the latest technologies for automation in multi-location marketing management is a critical component for success.
-The world's leading distributed brands are leveraging the power of LMA to support local brand managers.
-With convenient creation, storage, localization and reporting tools, LMA empowers local marketing affiliates with the flexibility to create customized marketing materials that are still always on-brand.
+The world's leading distributed brands are leveraging the power of templating to support local brand managers.
+With convenient creation, storage, localization, and reporting tools, the right brand templating solutions, like CampaignDrive, empowers local marketing affiliates with the flexibility to create customized marketing materials that are still always on-brand.

 Ready to amplify local marketing success and empower.
 Unlock the full potential of your local marketing affiliates with The Local Marketing Playbook: The Templates, Campaigns and Tools That Help Multi-Location Brands Become Local Marketing Champions.